 Used Computer Recycling Collection Event

-Besides the event, residents may still recycle their old computers at the Household Hazardous Waste Collection Center at 1033 Elm St. during regular business hours.
-Visit www.cityofknoxville.org/solidwaste/hazwaste.asp for more information.
+Besides the events, residents may still recycle their old computers at the Household Hazardous Waste Collection Center at 1033 Elm St. during regular business hours.
+Visit the Solid Waste Management Facility for more information.

-Small and medium size businesses with 100 computers or less may take their computer systems to the Solid Waste Management Facility on W. Baxter and Elm St. during normal operation hours Monday through Friday.
+Small and medium size businesses with 100 computers or less may take computer systems to the Solid Waste Management Facility on W. Baxter and Elm St. during normal operation hours Monday through Friday.
 Businesses will be charged a flat fee of $7 per monitor, and $3 per PC and any peripherals to include keyboard, mouse, printer.
 A maximum of 25 computers per month will be accepted from any one businesses.

-The city of Knoxville and Knox County, along with local businesses and organizations will sponsor a flag retirement ceremony on Saturday, June 14th.
-"The ceremony is an opportunity for Knox County and Knoxville residents to replace flags no longer fit for display in a patriotic and dignified manner.
+The City of Knoxville and Knox County, along with local businesses and organizations sponsor a flag retirement ceremony typically in June of each year.
+The ceremony is an opportunity for Knox County and Knoxville residents to replace flags no longer fit for display in a patriotic and dignified manner.
 Over 1000 flags were collected during the year at collection centers, see below, in preparation for the event.